USGS-R/training-curriculum/content/usgs-packages/sbtools_Discovery.md

 sapply(precip_data_recent, function(item) item$title)
 ```

-    ##  [1] "Attributes for NHDPlus Version 2.1 Reach Catchments and Modified Routed Upstream Watersheds for the Conterminous United States: PRISM 30 Year (1961-1990) Monthly Mean of Number of Days of Measurable Precipitation"
+    ##  [1] "Engagement of managers and researchers on relations among cheatgrass-driven fire, climate, and sensitive-status birds across the Great Basin"
-    ##  [2] "Attributes for NHDPlus Version 2.1 Reach Catchments and Modified Routed Upstream Watersheds for the Conterminous United States: PRISM 30 Year (1961-1990) Annual Average Number of Days of Measurable Precipitation"
+    ##  [2] "The Effects of Climate on Scaled Quail Reproduction and Survival"
-    ##  [3] "Southwest CSC"
+    ##  [3] "Extreme precipitation variability, forage quality and large herbivore diet selection in arid environments"
-    ##  [4] "Northwest CSC"
+    ##  [4] "Geospatial data supporting assessments of streamflow alteration to support bay and estuary restoration in the Gulf States"
-    ##  [5] "Northeast CSC"
+    ##  [5] "Climate, crop rotation, and stream flow data used to run the SWAT model in the Tuckahoe and Greensboro subwatersheds of the Choptank River watersheds, Maryland"
-    ##  [6] "North Central CSC"
+    ##  [6] "Effect of pH on exchange-adsorption or precipitation of lead from landfill leachates by clay minerals"
-    ##  [7] "Alaska CSC"
+    ##  [7] "Water resources and effects of development in Hernando County, Florida"
-    ##  [8] "Greater sage-grouse (<em>Centrocercus urophasianus</em>) nesting and brood-rearing microhabitat in Nevada and CaliforniaSpatial variation in selection and survival patterns"
+    ##  [8] "Description of the physical environment and coal-mining history of west-central Indiana, with emphasis on six small watersheds"
-    ##  [9] "Model-Based Scenario Planning to Inform Climate Change Adaptation in the Northern Great Plains"
+    ##  [9] "Hausmannite (Mn<sub>3</sub>O<sub>4</sub>) conversion to manganite (<U+03B3>-MnOOH) in dilute oxalate solution"
-    ## [10] "Geospatial data for Luquillo Mountains, Puerto Rico: Mean annual precipitation, elevation, watershed outlines, and rain gage locations"
+    ## [10] "Differences between nipher and slter shielded rain gages at two Colorado deposition monitoring sites"
-    ## [11] "Wetland hydroperiod and climate change; implications for biodiversity and water availability"
+    ## [11] "Ground-water resources and simulated effects of withdrawals in the East Shore area of Great Salt Lake, Utah"
-    ## [12] "Geospatial data supporting assessments of streamflow alteration to support bay and estuary restoration in the Gulf States"
+    ## [12] "Herbicides in surface waters of the midwestern United States: The effect of spring flush"
-    ## [13] "The effects of climate-change-induced drought and freshwater wetlands"
+    ## [13] "Enzymatic uranium precipitation"
-    ## [14] "The role of snow cover affecting boreal-arctic soil freeze-thaw and carbon dynamics"
+    ## [14] "Sorption of dissolved organic carbon by hydrous aluminum and iron oxides occurring at the confluence of deer creek with the Snake River, Summit County, Colorado"
-    ## [15] "Assessing coastal wetland vulnerability to sea-level rise along the northern Gulf of Mexico coast: gaps and opportunities for developing a coordinated regional sampling network"
+    ## [15] "Determination of selenium bioavailability to a benthic bivalve from particulate and solute pathways"
-    ## [16] "Hierarchical, quantitative biogeographic provinces for all North American turtles and their contribution to the biogeography of turtles and the continent"
+    ## [16] "Atrazine, alachlor, and cyanazine in a large agricultural river system"
-    ## [17] "Main chamber of Devils Hole, Death Valley National Park, Nevada.
-1986."
+    ## [17] "Water development for irrigation in northwestern Kansas"
-    ## [18] "Linking Mule Deer Migration to Spring Green-Up in Wyoming"
+    ## [18] "Reactive solute transport in an acidic stream: Experimental pH increase and simulation of controls on pH, aluminum, and iron"
-    ## [19] "Selected Basin Characterization Model Parameters for the Great Basin Carbonate and Alluvial Aquifer System of Nevada, Utah, and Parts of Adjacent States"
+    ## [19] "Limestone characterization to model damage from acidic precipitation: Effect of pore structure on mass transfer"
-    ## [20] "Effects of extreme floods on macroinvertebrate assemblages in tributaries to the Mohawk River, New York, USA"
+    ## [20] "Preliminary assessment of the occurrence and possible sources of MTBE in groundwater in the United States, 1993-1994"

 ``` r
 # search by keyword + type